 Direct Link to the Victorian Era?
 Oh yeah.
 My dad was born in 1892 in DC, into a family of some wealth and station.
 He was smart, inventive, loved language.
 Also desperate, driven, bitter.

 But mostly my dad, a retired minister, held his silence, though clearly he was crushed by the hand life dealt him.
 Four sisters.
 The only boy.
-Unwanted because he was a boy.
+Unwanted (or so he claimed) because he was a boy.
 Not what you’d expect in 1892.

-I think his father cut him off early on.
-Long before he divorced his first wife, herself a child of privilege.
+I think his father cut him off early on, long before he divorced his first wife—herself a child of privilege.
 Still, as I understand it he had a reputation as a popular preacher serving four congregations all through the 30s—which vanished when he married my mother and fell to her standard of living.
+I’ve said, and I think this is true, that my father didn’t lie; not intentionally, anyway.
+But he assuredly manufactured reality.
+Embroidery.

 That third label?
-It derives from an older, cruder one—serving as a wrap for Victorian Era and Hillbilly.
+It derives from an older and far cruder one—serving as a wrap for Victorian Era and Hillbilly.
 It’s … Intellectual White Trash.
-Now some people these days claim white-trash status with pride, but maybe they don’t know what it really means.
+Now some people these days claim white-trash status with pride, but maybe they don’t know what it truly meant.
 And they might not be eligible anyway.
+As I might not be.

-At its point of origin, white trash was an ugly term, signaling profound contempt for profoundly hopeless poverty—a load more poverty than we ever knew.
+At its point of origin, white trash was an ugly term, signaling profound contempt for profoundly hopeless poverty—a load more poverty than my family ever knew.
 But given our relative squalor and rank in the community, that label fits, sort of.

 My sister was in stitches when I ran it by her.
-She ranks among the most gentle and truthful of people, and she says it stands for everything we were.
+She ranks among the most generous and truthful of people, and she said (then) that it stands for everything we were.
 Me, I still wonder.

 These three labels—well, it’s the rare listener who doesn’t crack a smile when I trot them out.
 I’ve learned this, though: given the right setting, I might hold my listener’s attention with stories—embroidered, mostly—spun from a Hillbilly weft and Direct Link warp.
 But “Intellectual White Trash”?